 Following registration, you will receive e-mail notifications providing additional exam information and instructions.
-You will also receive an e-mail from our examination partner, ACT, no later than two weeks before the examination date, containing instructions on how to retrieve your admission letter online.
-The electronic letter of admission will confirm your registration and provide the exam location and directions.
+You will also receive an e-mail from us no later than two weeks before the examination date, containing instructions on when to expect your admission letter in the mail.
+The letter of admission will confirm your registration and provide the exam location and directions.
 You must present your letter of admission with a government-issued photo ID (driver’s license, passport, etc.) to be allowed entrance to the exam.
 You must retrieve this letter online, print it and bring it with you to the test center.
 You will not be allowed into the test center without your printed letter of admission.
 If your name has changed since you registered for the exam, you must bring a proof of name change, such as a marriage license, along with your government-issued photo ID.

-The cancellation fee is $100 for one exam section, $125 for two sections and $150 for all three sections.
-This fee includes deferral to the next examination period.
+The cancellation fee is $110 for Practicum.
 Candidates whose cancellation requests are approved will receive a refund in the form they paid, minus the applicable cancellation fee.

-The fees for emergency cancellations will be $200 for one section, $250 for two sections and $300 for all three sections.
+The fees for emergency cancellations will be $210 for Practicum.

-Candidates who do not meet NCIDQ’s cancellation requirements will not receive any refund or credit for exam sections not taken.
+Candidates who do not meet the NCIDQ Examination’s cancellation requirements will not receive any refund or credit for exam sections not taken.
 They need to register and pay again for any exam sections they wish to take in the future.